domino14/macondo/docs/manual/autoplay.md

 `-letterdistribution norwegian` uses the norwegian letter distribution, for example

-`-leavefile1 filename.idx` sets the first bot's leavefile to `filename.idx`.
-Note that the `filename.idx` must be located inside the `./data/strategy/<lexicon>` directory in order to be found.
+`-leavefile1 filename.olv` sets the first bot's leavefile to `filename.olv`.
+Note that the `filename.olv` must be located inside the `./data/strategy/<lexicon>` directory in order to be found.

-`-leavefile2 filename.idx` sets the second bot's leavefile to `filename.idx`.
+`-leavefile2 filename.olv` sets the second bot's leavefile to `filename.olv`.

 ## Bot types